microsoft/tilecode/manual.md

 ![left button press](pics/dpadLeft.JPG)

 Now press A to bring up the rule editor.
-The editor is divided into two main sections: *When* and *Do*.
-The *When* section shows a pattern around the player.
+The menu bar shows that this rule is for the player sprite on the press of the left dpad button.
+Below the menu bar, the editor is divided into two sections: the *When* section shows a pattern around the player; the *Do* sections shows commands that will execute when the pattern matches.
+In this case, when there is no wall tile immediately to the left of the player sprite, the sprite is sent a move left command.

 ![left button rule](pics/dpadLeftRule.JPG)